paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-021-federal-insurance-contributions-act.md

 (2) the Commissioner of Social Security makes the findings (with respect to such sect or division) described in section 1402(g)(1)(C), (D), and (E), and

-(3) no benefit or other payment referred to in section 1402(g)(1)(B) became payable (or, but for section 203 or 222(b) 11 See References in Text note below. of the Social Security Act, would have become payable) to the individual filing the application at or before the time of such filing.
+(3) no benefit or other payment referred to in section 1402(g)(1)(B) became payable (or, but for section 203 of the Social Security Act, would have become payable) to the individual filing the application at or before the time of such filing.

 **(c) Effective period of exemption** An exemption granted under this section to any employer with respect to wages paid to any of the employees thereof, or granted to any such employee, shall apply with respect to wages paid by such employer during the period—